goeiebook/creativelab/narrative.md

 ```

-Removing all but one of the elements in the shape array yeilds [this JSON](https://github.com/goeiebook/creativelab/blob/master/json/simple.json).
-When pasted into the local storage field, nothing happens.
+Removing all but one of the elements in the shape array produces [this JSON](https://github.com/goeiebook/creativelab/blob/master/json/simple.json).
+When that is pasted into the local storage field, nothing happens.
 But when the page is reloaded, the storage is structure is deserialized and --- Voila!

 ![simple circle, er, I mean a G.][simplified]

 [code](https://www.creativelab5.com/s/m3JEdl).

-Encouraged, I change the JSON hapazardly.
+Encouraged, I make hapazard edits and refresh the page.
 Like combinatorial chemistry, stochastic search, or percussive repair.
 The workflow went like this:

 1. Select boardStates field, CMD-c, shift-tab to terminal
 2. ```pbpaste | python -m json.tool > pretty.json```